 Mutual accountability between multiple parties is working towards common goals, and sharing ownership for results, attitudes, consequences and behaviours.
 So, an early warning or measurement system in place can help keep the management in control.
 Pre-determining success factors and observing roadblocks to accountability can help you keep your company stay on track and swerve clear of any obstacles.

 Accountability In The Workplace: Identify your accountability culture

 High organizational expectation and low personal commitment create an authoritarian culture.
-Through micro-management, teams are lead every step of the way, creating a culture where employees wait until they’re told what to do.
+Micro-managing leads teams every step of the way.
+This creates a culture where employees wait until management tells them what to do.
 This causes dissatisfaction on both sides because of which management might even face resistance from teams.

 Low organizational expectation and personal commitment create an indifferent culture.
 There is no strong and unified vision, nor any commitment from team members.
 Due to a lack of communicated vision, there is no urgency, especially in underachievers.
-This is one of the most dangerous environments for an organization.
+Moreover, this is one of the most dangerous environments for an organization.

 High personal commitment and low organizational expectation create an independent culture.
 People are passionate about things, and if their passions are in line with the organizational needs, you get a winning team.

 Mutually accountable culture

 High organizational expectation and personal commitment create a workplace which is mutually accountable.
 They have shared vision and values, and contributors know and accept their roles.
 Self-directed and managed teams produce results aligned with corporate strategy.